vanHeemstraSystems/ademco-vista-with-eyezon-envisalink/300/100/README.md

 2. Once entered, a login pop-up should appear.
 Enter ```user``` in both the User Name and Password fields and click Log In.

+Once you have logged into the web interface, the local EnvisaLink 4 homepage will appear as seen below.
+This page allows you to assign and/or modify keypad addresses for each partition used on the system; as well as enable IP shadowing if the system has a Honeywell ECP IP/GSM or LRR already installed.

+EnvistaLink Home Page (may differ from your home page)

 More ...